metio/seb/content/posts/makefile-ignore.md

 	stop-database
 ```

-Thanks to `-`, the database will be stopped even if building your software fails, thus making sure to clean up after ourselves once the build finishes.
+Thanks to `-`, the database will be stopped even if building your software fails, therefore making sure to clean up after ourselves once the build finishes.

 ## Links